 Even though these two systems may appear to duplicate one another, the original purpose of each platform was considerably different.
 Although modern advancements have led to crossover features appearing on both SIEM and SOAR systems, the most effective security systems still rely on both SIEM and SOAR, rather than one or another.

 Automating information management, event management, analysis, and subsequent action means security teams can operate more effectively.
 Non-specialist tasks are being carried out without human involvement.
 Your highly-trained security personnel are free to apply their expertise to critical issues, active threats, and serious security breaches.

 The takeaway: By combining SIEM and SOAR platforms, security teams can apply the most sophisticated approach to security issues and threats, reducing costs, and save valuable time and resources.

 Next Steps for your Cybersecurity

 If you only have SIEM or SOAR and would like to integrate the other, we can help.
 If you already have both but aren’t sure if they are “talking” to each other enough, we can assess your situation and offer advice.

-If you’d like to learn more, don’t hesitate to get in touch with us today to speak to one of our friendly representatives.
-We’ll help explain the services we offer and how they can be customized to your exact needs.
+If you’d like to learn more, don’t hesitate to get in touch with us today to speak to one of our representatives.
+We’ll help explain our SIEM-as-a-Service and how they can be customized to your exact needs.